DaveWhiteh/crank-it-up/TESTING.md

 + let is available in ES6
 + template literal syntax.

-These warnings were not fixed as they are not important.
+These warnings were not fixed as they were deemed not important at this time and did not affect functionality.
+These will be taken into account when creating new projects in the future.

 <details>
 <summary>Countryfield</summary>